warden-protocol/wardenprotocol/docs/help-center/docs/spaceward/stake-ward.md

 ## Overview

-You can **stake WARD tokens** in SpaceWard.
-Staking allows you to earn rewards and directly [participate in governance](participate-in-governance).
+You can **stake** your [WARD tokens](https://docs.wardenprotocol.org/tokens/ward-token/ward) in SpaceWard.
+Staking allows you to earn **daily rewards** and directly [participate in governance](participate-in-governance).
 The more you stake the more rewards and voting power you receive!

 This section explains how to stake WARD and then to redelegate your stake, claim rewards, stake more, or unstake.